KxSystems/docs/docs/ref/accumulators.md

 ### Scan

-The function Scan derives from a non-unary iterable is a uniform function: for empty right argument/s it returns the generic empty list.
+The function Scan derives from a non-unary value is a uniform function: for empty right argument/s it returns the generic empty list.
-It does not evaluate the iterable.
+It does not evaluate the value.

 ```q
 q)()~{x+y*z}\[`foo;mt;mt]           / lambda is not evaluated